nicedone/HoloLensCameraStream/README.md

 # HoloLensCameraStream for Unity
 This Unity plugin makes the HoloLens video camera frames available to a Unity app in real time.
 This enables Unity devs to easily use the HoloLens camera for computer vision (or anything they want).

-Use this if you need access to the HoloLens camera's frame buffer in Unity (including, soon, the locatable camera attributes).
+Use this if you need access to the HoloLens camera's frame buffer in Unity, including the [locatable camera attributes](https://developer.microsoft.com/en-us/windows/mixed-reality/locatable_camera).

 ## With this plugin, you can
 * Do computer vision and machine learning on the frames in real time. (algorithms not included)
 * Show a preview of what the HoloLens camera sees.
-* Selectively save frames to disk, or send them to a server.
-* Do whatever you want with the HoloLens camera.
+* Obtain a 3D coordinate given an image pixel coordinate from the HoloLens video camera.
+For instance, you could identify a book using computer vision, then render something on top of that book.

 ## Getting Started
 The tutorials below will show you how to **build the plugin (DLL)** or run the **Unity sample app**.